wireapp/wire-ios/README.md

 ## How to build

+*iOS SyncEngine* is build with Xcode 8 using Swift 3.

-iOS SyncEngine is using [Carthage](https://github.com/Carthage/Carthage) to manage dependencies.
+It is using [Carthage](https://github.com/Carthage/Carthage) to manage dependencies.
 To pull the dependencies binaries, run `carthage bootstrap —-platform ios` .

 You can now open the Xcode project and build.